 James Beard Award-winners

-These chefs all take the best locally or regionally produced food - from shrimp to pork to eggs to beef and that all-important Carolina Gold Rice - and put their spin on old Southern favorites.
+These chefs all take the best locally or regionally produced food - from shrimp to beef and that all-important Carolina Gold Rice - and put their spin on old Southern favorites.

 Husk bills itself as a celebration of Southern ingredients - from its historic cocktails, such as the Charleston Light Dragoon's Punch with brandy, rum, tea, lemon juice and sugar to the Southern fried chicken skins appetizer and the Atlantic grouper paired with mushrooms from the nearby Mepkin Abbey.
-For Chef Brock, it is as much about where the food comes from as how it is prepared.
+At Husk, it's as much about where the food comes from as how it is prepared.

 The same holds true at Chef Lata's FIG and The Ordinary, which is anything but.
 FIG specializes in seafood, such as a wonderful fish stew with shrimp, squid, mussels, Carolina Gold Rice and rouille, but The Ordinary does almost nothing but seafood.
 You just have to try one of the shellfish towers; there is plenty for everyone and every taste.

 After four nominations, FIG took home the 2018 James Beard Award for Outstanding Wine Program.
 Chef Lata’s farm-to-table aesthetic put this bistro on the map soon after it opened in 2003, and it didn’t take long for the wine program to meet the same level of excellence thanks to thoughtful sourcing and a staff that knows its stuff.